TAMAGO2682/musical-enigma/README.md

 ## Overview
 My first repository...
+This repository is where I'm going to put my powershell scripts.
-A script to do prime factorization by powershell.
+First, I'm working on a script to do prime factorization.

+## Usage
+- Prime_Factorization.ps1
+ Run script and input number. (under 2147483591)

 ## Requirement
 - Powershell